wunnr/partydeck/README.md

 You'll need to install KDE Plasma, Gamescope, and Bubblewrap using your distro's package manager.
 Then, while in a KDE Plasma session, run `partydeck-rs` to get started.
 If you're running Steam, make sure none of the controllers are using a Steam Input desktop layout, as Steam Input causes issues such as duplicate controllers being detected.

 ### Getting Started

-On first launch, the app will automatically download UMU Launcher and Goldberg Steam Emu.
-This may take a while depending on your download speed, but it only needs to be done once.

-Once in the main menu, click the + button to add a handler.
+Once in the main menu, click the + button to add a game: this can be just a regular Linux executable, a Windows game (.exe), or a PartyDeck Handler (.pdh).
 Create profiles if you want to store save data, and have a look through the settings menu.

 ## Building